How Pool Cartridge Filters Work: Complete Troubleshooting

 When to Replace vs. Clean Cartridges

-Quality cartridge filters can last 12-18 months with proper care under normal usage conditions, though heavy bather loads and poor water conditions may require more frequent replacement.
+Quality cartridge elements typically last 2-5 years with proper care under normal usage conditions, though heavy bather loads and poor water conditions may require more frequent replacement.
 Several signs indicate replacement time:

 - Pleats won't return to original shape after cleaning